 Without zero depreciation insurance, you’ll have to bear the cost of depreciated parts during claims.

-Can I have both comprehensive and zero depreciation insurance?
+Can I have both comprehensive and zero-depreciation insurance?

 Yes, zero depreciation is an add-on to comprehensive insurance, meaning you must have a comprehensive policy to add zero depreciation coverage.